 |Light Bult (LED)||8.5 Watts|

-Solar also might not be for you if you run many large or power hungry appliances.
+Adding an RV solar panel also might not be for you if you run many large or power hungry appliances.
 There is a wide range in how much electricity people use.

 Some people, like my Dad, can’t stand to sit around inside while camping.
 With him, it’s always on to the next adventure, and with him around we’re almost never in the RV during the day.
 For people like my parents, it’s much easier to generate enough power from solar for all their needs.